SajaFawagreh/PlantPopulation/advanced/README.md

 # Plant Population - Advanced Cell DEVS Model

 ## Introduction
 This repository contains the advanced version of the Cell-DEVS Plant Population model.
-In this version, the configuration file is automatically generated from real-world maps using a **custom QGIS plugin**, and the simulation output is visualized directly on the same map.
+In this version, the input configuration is automatically generated from real-world maps using a **custom QGIS plugin**, and the simulation is run based on that data.

 To support this integration with QGIS, the model was re-implemented using **asymmetric Cell-DEVS**.
 Due to time limitations, **tree type differentiation** and **soil type compatibility** were removed from this version, but all other features are fully functional.